Rich History, Celebrities And Underwater Towns

 By the 20s, Los Gatos had developed a bohemian arts colony reputation; attracting painters, musicians, writers, actors and their followers.
 The actresses Joan Fontaine and Olivia de Havilland (sisters) were graduates of Los Gatos High School, and John Steinbeck wrote The Grapes of Wrath in Los Gatos.

 Downtown Los Gatos has retained its historic charm and today is a popular destination for fine dining, boutique shopping, music, hiking, mountain biking, and the best gateway to the Santa Cruz Mountains wine region.

 The Lexington Ridge Inn overlooks the sweeping Lexington Reservoir, a 450 acre lake created from the construction of the James J. Lenihan Dam in 1952.

-Prior to the reservoir being developed, the 800 residents of the towns of Lexington and Alma were forced to move to make way for the waters.
+Prior to the reservoir, the towns of Lexington and Alma consumed that were all but deserted.
 Building ruins and old town roads under the reservoir can still be seen during droughts.

 Lexington Reservoir County Park features a variety of hiking and biking trails for everyone from casual walkers to serious runners and biking enthusiasts.

 One of our favorite trails takes you to the top of St. Joseph’s Hill for spectacular views of the reservoir and Silicon Valley, all the way to San Francisco.

 There are two different possible origins for the name of the town.
 The first is that the town was the location of a branch road that led to the New Almaden mine.
 The second, and more fanciful, origin is that the town was named after a local prostitute.